6 Facts About Going Keto

 MYTH 1: Ketosis is dangerous.

 FACT: Ketosis simply refers to the state of metabolism where the body uses fat as its primary energy source.
-It is perfectly normal and healthy.

 In fact, since we don’t eat after we go to bed at night, we temporarily live off our fat reserves for eight-plus hours and do a little ketosis while we sleep!